tree and park bench icon

 house icon

-Most residents live within 15 miles of an infested ash tree.
+Most residents live less than one mile from an infested ash tree

 See where emerald ash borer has spread in Hennepin County (GIF)